1885 - A. L. Stuckey

 Professor Samuel H. Newsom served as the first teacher.

-Parents were required to pay fifty cents per month for each child as an attendence fee.
+Parents were required to pay fifty cents per month for each child as an attendance fee.

 The school term lasted for three months.